-Thanksgiving and Giving Tuesday are fast approaching, and there’s no better season for children to learn the rewarding lesson of how to give back.
-That’s why we’re celebrating our many families and staff members nationwide who have encouraged children to do good in their communities.
-Here are just a few of the heartwarming ways that Primrose students have made a difference:
+With the Thanksgiving and the holiday season fast approaching, what better time for children to learn the rewarding lesson of how to give back?
+With this in mind, we’re celebrating our many families and staff members across the country who have encouraged children to do good in their communities.
+Here are just a few of the heartwarming examples of how Primrose students have made a difference:

-Kindergarten students at Primrose School of Dublin joined forces with their teachers to provide much-needed gifts for homeless individuals in their community.
-Using money donated by Primrose staff and families, students took a shopping trip to purchase toys, blankets, clothing and other necessities for the Homeless Families Foundation.
-They boxed, wrapped and sent the gifts for families to receive before the holiday season.
+Kindergarteners at Primrose School of Dublin teamed up with their teachers to provide much-needed gifts for homeless individuals in their community.
+Using money donated by Primrose staff and families, students took a shopping trip to purchase toys, blankets, clothing and other necessities for a local nonprofit.
+They then helped box, wrap and send the gifts for families to receive before the holiday season.

-Primrose School of Keller’s Director Angie Baliem wanted to motivate students to give back to their community in a fun, engaging way.
-She created “Generosity Bucks,” a program where Preschool and Pre-Kindergarten students were rewarded “bucks” for practicing positive character skills, like sharing with others.
+Primrose School of Keller wanted to motivate students to give back to their community in a fun, engaging way.
+The School Director created “Generosity Bucks,” a program where Preschool and Pre-K students were rewarded “bucks” for practicing positive character skills, like sharing with others.
 Students then took a field trip to a local grocery store and redeemed their “bucks” to purchase food for families in need.

 Students in the Pre-Kindergarten classroom at Primrose School of Legacy took a field trip to a local assisted living facility.
-They brought lots of smiles and giggles to the elderly members of their community.
-They also brought homemade cards and fleece blankets for their “adopted grandparents.”
+The children did crafts with “adopted grandparents” and brought handmade cards, fleece blankets and lots of smiles.

 Looking for more ideas for celebrating the Thanksgiving holiday and encouraging gratitude in your little ones?
 Click here!